 The benefits of MOOCs are great.
-For the price of an Internet connection, or even just a membership to the local public library, anyone can participate in university-level education provided by some of the top universities in the nation.
+For the price of an Internet connection from reliable leased line providers, or even just a membership to the local public library, anyone can participate in university-level education provided by some of the top universities in the nation.
 There are no limits to enrollment and no bounds on location.
 To create a sense of community, most online services offer message-boards and forums where students can get together to ask questions and study together.

 Since no professor could (or would want to) grade 100,000 tests on their own, students work together to peer grade their assignments, which turns out to be surprisingly accurate (and a learning experience in itself).
 Stanford University professor and co-founder of Coursera Daphne Koller also suggests an interesting benefit to this model: online education provides a unique opportunity to collect data that can be used to improve education, like statistics on students’ study habits and test scores from thousands of varied students.